Advertisement

 Day 1: Ride the Tram 28 and Explore Lisbon’s Historic Districts

-If you’re planning an exciting day exploring Lisbon, then you won’t want to miss riding the famous Tram 28.
+If you’re planning to spend an exciting day in Lisbon, then you won’t want to miss riding the famous Tram 28.

 Lisbon Yellow Tram